Ian-Geraldi/Procedural_Midi/README.md

 # Procedural-Midi
-My final paper for my undergraduate Computer Science course at PUC-Rio
+The final paper for my undergraduate Computer Science course at PUC-Rio